 Arachnophobia is usually treated via systematic desensitization, also known as exposure therapy.
 Systematic desensitization involves repeatedly exposing a person to the object of their fear in a safe and controlled manner.

-Relaxation techniques you can use include controlled breathing, self-hypnosis, and/or visualization routines that put you in a calm, relaxed state.
+Relaxation techniques you can use include controlled breathing, self-hypnosis, and visualization routines that put you in a calm, relaxed state.

 Once you have prepared yourself, you can practice “exposing” yourself to spiders by: